 19. “Lake Shore Drive” By Aliotta Haynes Jeremiah

 Locals know Lake Shore Drive in Chicago as LSD, but people outside the Windy City thought the rock trio that wrote and performed this song were talking about the hallucinogenic drug lysergic acid diethylamide.

-In fact, one line in the song could be taken as a double entendre to mean both.
+In fact, the line “Just slippin’ on by on LSD, Friday night trouble bound” in the song could be taken as a double entendre to mean both.

 One of his arrangements, “Showtime in Chicago,” landed on the soundtrack of the movie about Preston Tucker, a renegade car manufacturer in the 1940s who tried to go up against the Big Three automakers with disastrous results.